johnh2o2/renthelper/README.md

-This lambda function (not so cloud native anymore) will, provided the correct tokens, log into your avalon access account, see how much rent you owe, divide it up amongst your roomates and post a value to slack.
+This lambda function (not so cloud native anymore) will, provided the correct tokens, log into your avalon access account, see how much rent you owe, divide it up amongst your roommates and post a value to slack.

 ## Getting started

-* Clone this repo
+* Clone this repository
 * Run make (dep and zip are dependencies)
 * Create a lambda function
 * Plug in the correct environment variables.
 Here are some examples